Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 During the hands-on sections, you just skip this phase.
 It is essential to incorporate TDD into your development process in real-world circumstances.

-**Integration of Code Changes to the Remote Repository**
+**Integration of Code Changes to the Remote Main Branch**

 ![0005](/images/3/1/0005.svg?featherlight=false&width=100pc)

-**1.** After verifying that your code changes pass all tests locally on the short-lived *feature* branch, you are ready to commit and push them to the corresponding remote branch.
+**1.** After verifying that your refactored code changes pass all tests locally on the short-lived *feature* branch, you are ready to commit and push them to the corresponding remote branch.

 **2.** On the remote short-lived *feature* branch, you might create a pull request (PR).

 **3.** The PR creation might trigger a GitHub Actions CI workflow execution.
-While the *Scan image* job depends on the *Build image* job, you may have noticed that the *Run unit tests*, *Run integration tests*, *Scan source code*, and *Build image* are independent and execute in parallel to reduce the CI workflow execution time.
+While the *Scan image* job depends on the *Build image* job, you may have noticed that the *Run unit tests*, *Run integration tests*, *Scan source code*, and *Build image* are independent and execute in parallel to reduce the CI workflow execution time as a whole.

 **4a.** In the event of any job failures, your CI workflow should send a notification to the Slack channel and conclude with a failed status.